ruhamyakmc/Data-Cleaning-Bash/README.md

 ## Bash Data Cleaning
 In this repo, I describe how we could easily do basic data cleaning using Bash Scripting.
 The script takes multiple CSV files from a directory (assuming they are of the same structure) and merges them into a single file in a new directory called cleaned data.
 The script is written in a way that it can be easily modified to other types of files, such as excel.

 Before any processing is done, the script makes a backup of the original files to a directory called backup under the temp_data with a date and time stamp as the name of the folder.
 The script then does the following: Makes a copy of the header of the first file in the current directory in our case, it was data1.csv and stores it in a file called clean_data.csv, gets rid of headers in the rest of the files and appends them to clean_data.csv file and finally removes any duplicates.
-You can create a subset of the cleaned data by changing line 40 (cut -d ',' -f 1-6 temp_data/clean/clean_data.csv > temp_data/clean/name_.csv)  and passing column names that you want as well as the name of the file.

 ## How to run the script
 How to use the script: